 The main argument against using aggregated data is that it inevitably leads to a loss of information about individual transactions.
-But aggregation can also make it possible to see the so called "big picture".
-The debate over how and to what extent to aggregate transactional data is as old as accounting itself, and its use of ledger accounts as a means of summarizing data.
-The key difference is that in an unconstrained data environment and with the technical ability to process such large data sets, the degree and nature of aggregation is now a choice that is open to auditors to make, rather than one forced on them by measurement constraints.
+Thus, investigating an anomalous aggregated business process metric requires an examination of a large number of transactions that were aggregated to calculate the metric.
+But aggregation can also make it possible to see more general patterns.
+There has been extensive debate in the profession over how and to what extent to aggregate transactional data, and whether to use ledger accounts as a means of summarizing data.
+The key difference is that in a disaggregated data environment and with the technical ability to process such large data sets, the degree and nature of aggregation is now a choice that is open to auditors to make, rather than one forced on them by measurement constraints.